-I'm a conservation ecologist currently working as a Lecturer in the Biology Department at Gonzaga University in Washington State.
+I'm a conservation ecologist currently working in the Conservation and Research Department at Zoo Miami.
 My research involves conservation biology of amphibians and reptiles in Central America, and addresses a number of threats that affect a wide range of organisms - climate change, emerging infectious diseases, and contaminants.

 I have a number of ongoing research activities, currently based primarily in Costa Rica.
 I'm working with a large team of collaborators to understand how diffuse global stressors (climate change, emerging infectious diseases, and contaminants) interact to drive large-scale losses in biodiversity.